mig82/viskit/README.md

 give you a hint on whether too many widgets with undefined width or height may be part of the problem.

+## Set Visualizer Version

+Set the version of a Visualizer installation to match a given project.

+    viskit set-vis-version|svv path/to/KonyVisualizerEnterpriseX.Y.Z path/to/workspace/FooApp

+When working with two or more projects developed using different versions of Visualizer, it is very cumbersome to switch between them.
+Projects developed with Visualizer versions older than the one you have installed can only be opened if you upgrade them.
+Projects developed with Visualizer versions more recent than the one you have installed can only be opened if you upgrade your installation, and then any upgrade will likely result in a version more recent than the one your project actually needed.

+This forces you to either keep multiple installations of Visualizer or to manually switch the plugins in your Visualizer installation.
+This command attempts to help you shuffle the plugins in your Visualizer installation in an automated and reliable way.

+Sadly it's not possible to make a single Visualizer installation service projects for 7.x and 8.x but this way you can at least try to use a single 7.x installation for all your 7.x projects and a single 8.x installation for all your 8.x projects.

+**Note:** this will not work with projects of versions 6.x and below.

+**IMPORTANT:** This command is HIGHLY EXPERIMENTAL.
+Vis v8 introduced breaking changes to how Visualizer works with the JDK, Gradle and other dependencies.
+You should still keep at least a v7.x and a v8.x installation and not try to transform a v7.x into a v8.x or vice versa.
+Also keep in mind that the most recent Vis versions will require more recent Xcode and Android SDK versions.
+This command will do its best to let you know what the min versions of those external dependencies are.

+**SUPER-IMPORTANT:** You should not try to transform Vis installations from one Major.Minor to another.
+It could break your installation.
+This command is safest to use when transforming an installation from one Patch or Hotfix version to another.
+E.g.:

+ * Transforming version 8.3.2.**2** down or up a hotfix to 8.3.2.**1** or to 8.3.2.**3** is considered safe and should work.
+ * Transforming version 8.3.**2** down or up a patch to 8.3.**1** or 8.3.**3** is considered safe and should work.
+ * Transforming version 8.**3**.x down or up a minor to 8.**2**.x or 8.**4**.x is known to work or break depending on the versions.
+ * Transforming version **8**.x.y down or up a major to **7**.x.y or **9**.x.y is likely to break your installation.

+**Note:** In the event of this command breaking your installation you can always restore the original plugins from the `plugins_BACKUP` directory created under your Vis installation.

 ## Find Orphaned Widgets

 Find any widgets in the project structure not linked to a view.